krassowski/meningitis-integration/Research_plan.md

 ## Side notes:
 - As so far this is essentially a gene expression study, we could look at [R svapls package](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-236)

+# Initial proposal

+The original proposed research plan from the project description as a reference:

+> 1. Explore and QC the multi‐omics and clinical data using univariate and multivariate statistical tools.
+Initially each data set will be explored alone.
+Data will be checked for outliers and expected characteristics.
+Both univariate (e.g. linear models) and multivariate (e.g. PCA, PLS) approaches will be used.
+> 2. Integrate the multi‐omics data using multivariate techniques such as Orthogonal Partial Least Squares regression.
+Both conventional and O2PLS will be explored to integrate the omics data sets.
+Further QC analysis on the joint data will be conducted.
+Common sources of variance will be identified.
+> 3. The integrated multi‐omics data will be combined with the clinical parameters in a second stage data fusion, again using PLS and O2PLS techniques.
+We will investigate the ability of the individual and integrated data sets to predict clinical outcomes.
+Predictive models will be interrogated to elucidate proteins & transcripts linked to the disease diagnosis.
+> 4. If time allows we will investigate the use of OnPLS, a multiblock extension of O2PLS which allows to integrate data from more than two blocks.
+Results from this work will form the basis of future large‐scale clinical studies to further advance the diagnosis of infectious meningitides and understanding its pathogenesis.
+The ultimate aim is to derive signatures that can be validated in other trials and applicable for future clinical use.